scaars10/scaars10.github.io/posts/cursor-pagination.md

 ### Limitations of Cursor-Based Pagination

-Cursor-based pagination can perform worse than skip–limit since the complexity of query increases with the number of sort keys so the need of optimal compound index creation becomes extremely necessary and to add to that, supporting arbitrary user-defined sort combinations can become cumbersome.
+Cursor-based pagination can perform worse than skip-limit since the complexity of query increases with the number of sort keys so the need of optimal compound index creation becomes extremely necessary and to add to that, supporting arbitrary user-defined sort combinations can become cumbersome.

 ---